hiram3512/ImageBlur_UnrealEngine/README.md

 ### How to do this
 - Create UI material
-- Write some shader code to process image pixels
+- Write shader code to process image pixels
 - Create dynamic material at runtime
 - Modify paramater of this dynamic material
 - Create slate brush and use this dynamic material